Slatedale, Pennsylvania

-Slatedale is an unincorporated community and census-designated place (CDP) in Washington Township in Lehigh County, Pennsylvania.
+Slatedale is an unincorporated community and census-designated place (CDP) in Washington Township, Lehigh County, Pennsylvania.
 As of the 2010 census, it had a population of 455.
 It is part of the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 Slatedale is in northern Lehigh County, west of the center of Washington Township.
 It is 3 mi west of the borough of Slatington and 16 mi northwest of Allentown, the county seat and the third most populous city in Pennsylvania.
 Both Slatedale and Slatington are named after the large amount of slate found in the area.

 According to the U.S. Census Bureau, Slatedale has a total area of 0.8 sqkm, of which 2464 sqm, or 0.32%, are water.
 Trout Creek forms the southern border of the community and flows east to the Lehigh River in Slatington.
 Blue Mountain rises 2 mi to the north.